Hip Arthritis Pain Relief Naturally

 Who's at risk to develop hip arthritis?

 Early non-surgical treatment includes non-steroidal anti-inflammatory drugs (NSAIDs), which most doctors will recommend if the disease has not progressed to extremes.
-NSAIDs can be over-the-counter (OTC) or prescription, depending upon the diagnosis.
+NSAIDs can be over-the-counter (OTC) or prescription, depending upon the diagnosis (not without risks).

 Early treatment can also include, or be complemented by, alternative natural treatments including dietary supplements.